-If you remove data from your workload and that data has already been sent to the target, you will need to manually remove that data from the target.
+- If you remove data from your workload and that data has already been sent to the target, you will need to manually remove that data from the target.
 Because the data you removed is no longer included in the replication rules, Double-Take orphan file detection cannot remove the data for you.
-Therefore, you have to remove it manually.

-6. Double-Take validates that your source and target are compatible.
-The Summary page displays your options and validation items.
+Therefore, you have to remove it manually. - 5.
+Click Next to continue. - 6.
+Double-Take validates that your source and target are compatible.
+The Summary page displays